Column: Homophobia Is Not an Asian Value

 In other words, the legacy of colonialism need no longer frame Asian discussions about same-sex relations and gender fluidity.
 It would make economic sense for them not to: as the world’s economic powerhouse, Asian economies would benefit vastly from the surge in human capital and new ideas that a more inclusive civil society could bring.

 But neither should change come because of some Western-inspired emancipation.
-It would be far better for the East will reconnect with its own traditions of tolerance and inclusivity, defying the stereotype that LGBTQ+ rights and the West go hand in hand.
+It would be far better for the East to reconnect with its own traditions of tolerance and inclusivity, defying the stereotype that LGBTQ+ rights and the West go hand in hand.